mads-bisgaard/mads-bisgaard.github.io/index.md

 For this work I was awarded the [ETH medal](https://ethz.ch/en/the-eth-zurich/education/awards/eth-medal.html) in 2019.
 Preprints of all of these papers are also available through the [arXiv](https://arxiv.org/search/?searchtype=author&query=Bisgaard%2C+M+R).
 Related to an MSRI summer program I gave a talk on [an introduction to Aubry Mather theory](http://www.msri.org/summer_schools/825/schedules/24331) as well as one on [symplectic Mather theory](http://www.msri.org/summer_schools/825/schedules/24314).

-### Miscellaneous

-- Some day I believe I will have something which should go here. :)

 ### Contact

 My email address is madsbisgaard88(at)hotmail(dot)com